Scybin/scyboard/README.md

 ## ⌨️ Welcome

 Scyboard is a custom, open-source mechanical keyboard designed for ergonomic comfort and wireless functionality.
-Inspired by the Sweep & Corne keyboards, scyboard builds on these layouts and design principles.
+Inspired by the Sweep and Corne keyboards, scyboard builds on these layouts and design principles.
 Every aspect was created using open-source tools, making it easy to modify, build, and share.

 <br>